 If you care about true wheels, you should care about true tires.
-You should give this topic special consideration if you run premium tires with supple sidewalls (e.g. the great tires from Compass) and it’s mandatory to ensure your tires are well-seated for tubeless applications.
+You should give this topic special consideration if you run tires with supple sidewalls (e.g. Compass/René Herse) and it’s mandatory to ensure your tires are well-seated for stable tubeless applications.

 Last month I replaced a worn set of tubeless tires with fresh rubber and overlooked the bead not being seated evenly in one spot.
 I achieved a tubeless seal so surely everything was fine?
 No — over a span of a few centimetres I allowed the bead to fold under itself.
-It was immediately obvious that alignment was lost because a big wobble was visible when spinning the tire.
+It was immediately obvious that alignment was lost because a big wobble developed in the rim.
 I inspected it in the truing stand and the wheel was physically out of lateral true by over 2mm!
 I pulled the tire off and the wheel sprung back to fine form with runout less than 0.2mm (that’s also low spoke count wheels for you).